Patient adherence is imperative for improvement and recovery.

 Organization and clear documentation of health instructions is vital for patient adherence, and improves recovery.

 Empowering your clients with tools for good patient adherence is beneficial for them and for you.
 For instance, proper font and type size can influence understanding.
 Sloppy notes and multiple forms can be confusing and lead to mistakes.
-Using senior focused, organized health care handouts can lead to improved followthrough and outcomes.
+Use senior focused, organized health care handouts for improved followthrough and outcomes.
 The primary reason I developed the CHT resources and Etsy shop were to share what I had written for my patients.
 Hopefully, other “worn-out-but-wanting-to-make-a-difference” clinicians and family members can benefit from them!
 Many of the handouts I created were made for patients I worked with that were struggling to follow instructions.
-They are inexpensive, because my main concern is to help people. 🙂
+They are inexpensive, because my main concern is to help caregivers and seniors. 🙂

-Check out CHT senior focused health handouts out on the blog for individual purchase, or purchase a low cost annual all access pass to over 50 now, and anything I add, all year long!
+Check out CHT senior focused health handouts out on the blog for individual packets

-Check out over 15 different senior care health and wellness packets also available on Etsy!
+Or, check out over 20 different senior care health and wellness packets also available on Etsy!